Table.update()

 else

-console.log ("Nothing was updated - there were no friend with primary key: 2");
+console.log ("Nothing was updated - there was no friend with primary key: 2");

 });